 The Executive Committee meets, if necessary, to consider corporate policy matters requiring timely action and recommend other matters for consideration and action by the Board of Directors.
-The Executive Committee consists of Directors Hartley (Chairman), Dyer, Judd, Kropid, Maffie, and Sundt.
+The Executive Committee consists of directors Hartley (Chairman), Dyer, Judd, Kropid, Maffie, and Sundt.

-The Audit Committee, whose functions are discussed above under the caption "Selection of Independent Public Accountants," consists of directors Cortez (Chairman), Batastini, Jager, Lincicome, Sparks, and Wright.
+The Audit Committee, whose functions are discussed above under the caption "Selection of Independent Public Accountants," consists of directors Cortez (Chairman), Jager, Sparks, and Wright.

 The Compensation Committee makes recommendations to the Board of Directors on such matters as directors' fees and benefit programs, executive compensation and benefits, and compensation and benefits for all other Company employees.
 The committee is also responsible for the executive compensation report and related disclosures contained in this Proxy Statement.
-The Compensation Committee consists of directors Judd (Chairman), Cortez, Dyer, Hartley, Lincicome, and Wright.
+The Compensation Committee consists of directors Dyer (Chairman), Cortez, Hartley, Judd, Kropid and Wright.

 The Finance Committee reviews and makes recommendations to the Board of Directors regarding the financial policies, plans, and procedures for the Company and the financial implications of proposed corporate actions.
 Its responsibilities include reviewing strategies and recommendations with respect to financing programs, dividend reinvestment and stock purchase programs, and capital structure goals.
-The Finance Committee consists of directors Lincicome (Chairman), Batastini, Jager, Kropid, and Sparks.
+The Finance Committee consists of directors Sparks (Chairperson), Biehl, Jager, Kropid, and Sundt.

 The Nominating Committee makes recommendations to the Board of Directors regarding nominees to be proposed by the Board of Directors for election as directors, evaluates the size and composition of the Board of Directors, and establishes the criteria for the selection of directors.
-In considering candidates for the Board of Directors, the Nominating Committee seeks to achieve an appropriate balance of expertise and diversity of interests recognizing factors such as the character and quality of individuals, experience, age, education, geographic location, anticipated participation in Board of Directors activities, and other personal attributes or special talents.
+In considering candidates for the Board of Directors, the Nominating Committee seeks to achieve an appropriate balance of expertise and diversity of interests, recognizing factors such as the character and quality of individuals, experience, age, education, geographic location, anticipated participation in Board of Directors activities, and other personal attributes or special talents.
 The Nominating Committee will consider written suggestions from shareholders regarding potential nominees for election as directors.
-To be considered by the Nominating Committee for inclusion in the slate of nominees to be proposed by the Board of Directors, such suggestions should be addressed to the Company's Corporate Secretary.
+To be considered by the Nominating .
+Committee for inclusion in the slate of nominees to be proposed by the Board of Directors, such suggestions should be addressed to the Company's Corporate Secretary.
 The Nominating Committee also is responsible for recommending Board of Directors committee assignments.
-The Nominating Committee consists of directors Dyer (Chairman), Hartley, Judd, Kropid, and Sundt.
+The Nominating Committee consists of directors Judd (Chairman), Dyer, Hartley, and Sundt.

 The Pension Plan Investment Committee establishes, monitors, and oversees, on a continuing basis, asset investment policy and practices for the retirement plan.
-The Pension Plan Investment Committee consists of directors Jager (Chairman), Batastini, Cortez, Sparks, Sundt, and Wright.
+The Pension Plan Investment Committee consists of directors Jager (Chairman), Cortez, Sparks, Sundt, and Wright.

-In 1997, one Executive Committee meeting was held, the Audit Committee held three meetings, the Compensation Committee held three meetings, the Finance Committee held three meetings, the Nominating Committee held two meetings and the Pension Plan Investment Committee held three meetings.
+In 1999, two telephonic Executive Committee meetings were held, the Audit Committee held three meetings, the Compensation Committee held two meetings, and the Pension Plan Investment Committee held three meetings.